 - Coloration varies from one location to another; ranges from yellow-orange to a deep pinkish red with a brighter pink bar extending from the eye to the base of the pectoral fin.
 Dorsal, pectoral, pelvic and caudal fins may have darker coloration of orange-red to red-pink.

-Orange fairy basslet males are territorial and forms harems.
+Orange fairy basslet males are territorial and form harems.

 - Diet consists of zooplankton.

-- Occurs in the Indo-West Pacific from the Red Sea and South Africa to the small island nation of Niue in the Western South Pacific, north to Japan and south to Australia.
+- Occurs in the Indo-West Pacific from the Red Sea and South Africa to Japan and Australia.

-- Male is territorial and forms harems.
-Male spawns nightly with females.
+- Males are territorial and form harems.
+Males spawn nightly with females.

-- A protogynous hermaphrodite; female may change sex to replace males lost from a social group.
+- Protogynous hermaphrodite; females may change sex to replace males lost from a social group.

 - Also known as the “lyretail anthias.”

 - Forms large aggregations.